-- · Responding to the impact of the pandemic on learners and working to develop effective plans for recovery - Action to address behavioural issues emerging from the pandemic partnering our schools under the DfE Behaviour Hub programme, ensuring key staff have additional training and supporting focussed wellbeing and behavioural conference days for all staff across the Trust - Sanctioned the build of an emotional health and wellbeing hub which all local pupils and their families will be able to access - High focus on the crucial area of safeguarding with enhanced governance focus - Supporting the executive with the development of external collaboration with local schools and Trusts where mutual benefits have been identified - Preparing the ground for future growth where shared values and mutually beneficial opportunities exist commissioning independent external reviews of the Trust central services and governance to assess readiness - Changes in the leadership team with the appointments of Director of Finance and IT along with a new Headteacher at Woodlea school - Review of IT capability as part of a full operational and strategic review across the range, including cyber security - Continuing attention to the development of the provision of remote learning across all our schools and increasing consistency of our offer - Supporting the growth of Warlingham Sixth Form numbers and reviewing the breadth of offer we provide.
+- Action to address behavioural issues emerging from the pandemic partnering our schools under the DfE Behaviour Hub programme, ensuring key staff have additional training and supporting focussed wellbeing and behavioural conference days for all staff across the Trust - Oversight of project build to completion of an emotional health and wellbeing hub which all local pupils and their families will be able to access - High focus on the crucial area of safeguarding with enhanced governance focus including appointment of a Trustee Safeguarding Lead. - · Monitored the ambitious broadening of curriculum in schools across the Trust. - Supporting the Executive Board with the development of external collaboration with local schools and Trusts where mutual benefits have been identified - Preparing the ground for future growth where shared values and mutually beneficial opportunities exist implementing actions from independent external reviews of the Trust central services and governance to assess readiness - Changes in the leadership team with the appointments a new Headteacher at Tatsfield School.
+Ambitious Leadership Development programme launched - Review of IT capability as part of a full operational and strategic review across the range, including cyber security.
+All schools moved to cloud-based storage. - Continuing attention to the development of the provision of remote learning across all our schools and increasing consistency of our offer - Supporting the growth of Warlingham Sixth Form numbers and reviewing the breadth of offer we provide with sharp increase in external applicants. - Nursery development and growth targeted to our local community and ensuring readiness for school reception classes.